-Marin became prime minister in December 2019, just months after her 34th birthday, and presides over a five-party coalition government together with four other female leaders, three of whom are also 35 or younger.
+Marin became prime minister in December 2019, less than a month after her 34th birthday, and presides over a five-party coalition government together with four other female leaders, three of whom are also 35 or younger.

 At the time of Vogue’s interview, in late January 2020, Marin’s attention was focusing on fulfilling the government programme: “We have to make sure we’re building society in a way that is not only socially and economically sustainable, but also environmentally sustainable,” she told British Vogue’s reporter.